AnnaLukose/EEE3088F-Project-2025-Group-37/ANNA LUKOSE (LKSANN001)/README.md

-The following folder relates to the following subsections of the power sub-system:
+This folder relates to the following subsections of the power sub-system:
 * Power switch (toggle switch)
 * Type C connector and negotiator which negotiates 9V out
 * 5V Out Boost converter with >90% efficency at 1A load